Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 9.0 Annotated Bibliography

 This bibliography is divided into two sections.
-The first highlights the five most pivotal references that form the foundational theoretical pillars of this dissertation.
-The second section provides a comprehensive alphabetical listing of all literature surveyed.
+The first presents the five references that most directly shaped the theoretical direction of this dissertation.
+The second section lists all literature surveyed, in alphabetical order.

 1. Schneekloth, L. H., & Shibley, R. G. (1995).
 Placemaking: The art and practice of